Alex Adair

 Alex Adair (born 3 March 1993) is an English DJ, producer and remixer from West Chiltington.

 He attended The College of Richard Collyer and Canterbury Christ Church University where he studied Creative Music Technology.

 He is best known for his remix of Ed Sheeran's single "Thinking Out Loud" and the 2014 single "Make Me Feel Better", which entered at number 13 on the UK Singles Chart.

+His most recent singles have been released on Glitterbox, Another Rhythm, Easier Said, Good Company, Virgin UK, Selected and Electronic Nature.